 V is for Versatile

-“One of the beauties of Cloud Voice is that you don’t need a fixed voice infrastructure,” says Alex.
-“Unlike legacy switches and PBXs, it is all delivered over the cloud.
-The product is feature and function-rich, tailored to customer requirements.
+“One of the beauties of Cloud Voice is the customer portal,” says Wynand.
+“Unlike older services, simple configuration changes can be made instantly without a need to contact us to request a change.
+This SMART Workspace solution is feature and function rich and tailored to customer requirements.
 Everything from the basics to advanced options are present and correct.
-For example, VOIP allows organisations to truly adopt flexible, remote and mobile working, by allowing workers to work from any location at any time and still have the same experience, access to information and contact details they would have if they were sat in the office.”
+For example, organisations can adopt flexible, remote and mobile working as part of the SMART Workspace journey.
+It means workers can work from any location at any time and still have the same experience, access to information and contact details they would have if they were sat in the office.”

-“Traditional telecoms infrastructure is fast coming to end of life,” says Alex.
-“With the big analogue switch off coming in 2025, it means now is an opportune time for organisations to switch to Cloud Voice and stay ahead of the competition.
+“Traditional telecoms infrastructure is fast coming to end of life,” says Wynand.
+“With the big analogue switch off coming in 2025, it means now is an opportune time for organisations to consider their SMART Workspace journey, switch to Cloud Voice and stay ahead of the competition.
 You can rest assured that even if you aren’t considering a change just yet, your competitors will be.”

 It gets even better.
 Unlike traditional telecommunications services, Cloud Voice operates on a licence-based model, so you pay a fixed monthly fee based on your usage – there are no nasty surprises.